Gormless Gregory gets the girl…

-A charming coming of age Scottish film from Bill Forsyth from the early 1980s about adolescent love, football and girls.
+A charming coming of age Scottish film by Bill Forsyth from the early 1980s about adolescent love, football and girls.

 Gregory’s Girl (1981) Roadshow Home Video Australia Trailer, FilmwaysVTC and photos by ITC Entertainment

-Reading the TV listings with the fervent hope that I’d find something new to watch that hadn’t been repeated ad nauseam a couple of weeks previously, my darlin’ husband and I were happy to see a mutually long loved Scottish film in the schedule.
+Reading the TV listings with the fervent hope that I’d find something new to watch that hadn’t been repeated ad nauseam a couple of weeks previously, my darlin’ husband and I were happy to see a mutually long loved Scottish film on the schedule.
 This was perfectly timed as I was feeling a wee bit homesick for my family’s West Coast Scottish humour and accents with the only current Scottish references on Finnish TV being Gordon Ramsay and Outlander‘s Scottish born cast.

 The film was Gregory’s Girl (1981), which will be reviewed in a wee while.
 I’ve always loved this film, as it’s a charming young first love story with more Scottish accents, Scottish humour and sayings than your average Scottish based Outlander episode.
 Usually, the sort of episode where Jamie and Murtagh engage in some Scottish banter which goes over Claire’s Sassenach head and you as a Scot have to explain to those of the audience who don’t understand Scottish idioms and accents.

 The film centres around Gregory (Gordon John Sinclair), a tall gangly mid-adolescent lad living in Cumbernauld, a new town near Glasgow.
 The film is set here despite many of the cast having strong Glaswegian accents.
 It is also set in 1980 so some of the “modern ideas” mentioned seem a bit dated, with the Finnish name for this movie being translated as “Gregory’s Girl – A Modern Romance”.

 Gregory is being moved to play in goal as the teacher wants some new blood in the team as they are losing so many games that season.
 As Menzies searches for a replacement, Dorothy (Dee Hepburn) appears.
-Dorothy is young, pretty and can play football and she literally runs hoops round the others getting a place on the team.
+Dorothy is young, pretty and can play football and she literally runs hoops around the others getting a place on the team.